Descendants (franchise): Descendants: The Rise of Red (2024)

 Red, daughter of the Queen of Hearts, and Chloe, daughter of Cinderella, must travel back in time to prevent Red's mother from seizing control of Auradon and becoming a villain.
 The Queen of Hearts coerces Red into punishing Cinderella as part of her revenge for a prank played on her during her student days at Auradon, then known as Merlin Academy.
 Red and Chloe's mission focuses on stopping Uliana from pranking Bridget, the younger version of the Queen of Hearts, which would lead her to become an evil queen.
 Their successful intervention preserves the present, transforming the Queen of Hearts into a loving figure.
 The film concludes with a cliffhanger, as Uma's voiceover delivers closing lines amidst a scene of general merriment and dancing.

 Descendants: Wicked Wonderland (2026)

 After the release of The Rise of Red, the film's executive producer Suzanne Todd confirmed that Disney is "definitely working on and thinking about a follow-up movie," and that due to the end of The Rise of Red with a warning about the unforeseen consequences of time travel, in the sequel "there will be future good and evil turns for sure."

 In February 2025 the first cast members were announced, with several characters from The Rise of Red returning and new ones joining, with the film scheduled for release in summer 2026.
 In March 2025, more new cast members were announced.
 In May 2025, the film's official title was announced as Descendants: Wicked Wonderland, along with the announcement of most of the adult cast from The Rise of Red reprising their roles.

+Spin-off

+Hidden Heroes: A Descendants Story (2027)

+In 2026 was announced Hidden Heroes: A Descendants Story, a film focused on the descendants of Disney characters' sidekicks, who at the Sidekick Academy are challenged to join the elite ranks of partners to heroes, but when a villainous duo comes to the academy, a group of fresh recruits must band together to save the realm.